Introduction

 Design philosophy

 Section titled “Design philosophy”Many backtesters, particularly those written in R or Python, are often vector-based.
 For example, you might have an array containing a discrete signal (e.g. +1, 0, -1 for long, flat or short respectively) or a continuous variable (a z-score for example).
 This array can then be multiplied against market returns to calculate trading strategy performance.
-Vector-based simulations run extremely fast.
+While vector-based simulations run extremely fast, they rely on simplying assumptions that may not be appropriate for all use cases.

 Another common architecture is event driven.
 Here you write code that responds to events like the market opening, a trade being printed, or the completion of a bar.
 An event driven approach mimics the real world and is particularly useful for real-time trading; however, it can sometimes be tedious for research where you typically want to iterate as fast as possible without worrying about how you might actually deploy a model in production.
-An event driven backtester typically requires data to be added at the completion of each new interval (e.g. the close of each new bar) and then recalculating indicators.
-A vector based backtester on the other hand can calculate an indicator across the full dataset in a single call.
+An event driven backtester typically requires data to be added at the completion of each new interval (e.g. the close of each new bar) and then indicators are recalculated.
+A vector-based backtester on the other hand can calculate an indicator across the full dataset in a single call.

 So what does a strategy look like in practice?